-Since the Roman god Jupiter was identified with Thunor (Norse Thor in northern Europe), most Germanic languages name the day after this god: Torsdag in Danish, Norwegian, and Swedish, Hósdagur/Tórsdagur in Faroese, Donnerstag in German or Donderdag in Dutch.
+Most Germanic languages name the day after the Germanic thunder god: Torsdag in Danish, Norwegian, and Swedish, Hósdagur/Tórsdagur in Faroese, Donnerstag in German or Donderdag in Dutch.
 Finnish and Northern Sami, both non-Germanic (Uralic) languages, uses the borrowing "Torstai" and "Duorastat".
-In the extinct Polabian Slavic language, it was perundan, Perun being the Slavic equivalent of Thor.[6]
+In the extinct Polabian Slavic language, it was peründan, Perun being the Slavic equivalent of Thor.[5]

 Vishnu's/Buddha's/Dattatrey's Day